 The grants are small ($500 maximum) but mighty.
 In many cases, they purchase materials schools can use for years.

-Download grant application information and application form BELOW.
+Grant applications are open to MFPE members.
+Applications may be downloaded BELOW.
 The form is fillable, or you can print it to fill it out.
 Mail hard copy of the form to Donna Graveley, MPTF, 1232 E 6th Ave., Helena, MT 59601.

 Grant applications must be received by December 2 each year.

 The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the nation's highest honors for teachers of mathematics and science (including computer science and engineering).

 Awardees serve as models for their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.

 The Montana Professional Teaching Foundation is proud to administer the award program in Montana.
 The program alternates each year between teachers of grades K-6 and teachers of grades 7-12.